 Youth Fishing & Tournament Info

-As part of its activities for National Fishing and Boating Week, June 5–13, the Delaware Division of Fish and Wildlife will hold its 35th annual Youth Fishing Tournament from 10 a.m.–1 p.m., Saturday June 5, 2021.
-The event will take place at Ingrams Pond in Millsboro, Akridge Scout Reservation in Camden, and at the Lums Pond State Park dog training area.
+As part of its activities for National Fishing and Boating Week, June 3–11, the Delaware Division of Fish and Wildlife will hold its 37th annual Youth Fishing Tournament from

 This fishing event is for youths ages 4 to 15.
 An adult must accompany youths under age 12 and contestants should bring their own fishing equipment.
-The tournament is free to the public and prizes will be awarded in three age groups: 4–7; 8–11; and 12–15.
+The tournament is free to the public and prizes will be awarded for each age group and largest fish caught in each species.

 The tournament was established to introduce youth to the sport of fishing and to teach the catch and release approach to conservation.
-There is no pre-registration nor entrance fee required and the tournament is held rain or shine.
+Registration is free and there is no entrance fee required.
+The tournament is held rain or shine.

 Aquatic Resources Education Center

 You can learn about native Delaware sportfish and fishing opportunities in the First State by visiting Delaware’s Aquatic Resources Education Center at 2520 Lighthouse Rd., Smyrna, near the Route 9 Bayshore Byway.
-The center offers two stocked catch and release fishing ponds and a unique vantage point for exploring the tidal salt marsh bordering Delaware Bay.
-There is a boardwalk over the marsh, plus trails and interpretive signs with information about ARE features including the popular Take a Kid Fishing!
+The center offers two stocked catch and release fishing ponds, and a unique vantage point for exploring the tidal salt marsh bordering the Delaware Bay.
+There is a boardwalk which provides an opportunity to look out over the tidal salt marsh, plus trails and interpretive signs with information about Aquatic Resources Education features including the popular Take a Kid Fishing!
 Program.

-Fishing is a great way to relax and it’s the perfect outdoor family activity in these times of social distancing.
-The Delaware Division of Fish and Wildlife offers free Take A Kid Fishing! events at the Aquatic Resources Education Center and other ponds throughout Delaware.
-The Take a Kid Fishing! program is geared to kids age 6 to 15 and their families.
+Fishing is a great outdoor activity for the entire family.
+The Delaware Division of Fish and Wildlife offers free Take A Kid Fishing! events at the Aquatic Resources Education Center as well as other ponds throughout Delaware.
+Take a Kid Fishing! is geared to kids age 6 to 15 and their families.
 Participants learn about basic fishing skills and they have a chance to try their hand at catching a fish.
 Why not join us this summer for a great day at the water’s edge?